DataNat/My_Blog/Theme/Royce/_posts/2022-12-09-Classification Problem of Bank’s Telemarketing Campaign.md

 - Pay close attention to socioeconomic data, including the 3 Month Euribor rate and Consumer Confidence Index.
 - Target telemarketing calls toward selecting individuals who belong to a specific age group and occupation.
 Seniors, Students, and Retired Individuals are more likely to subscribe to a term deposit.
 - Conduct the campaign during specific months.
 March, September, and October have been shown to have a higher rate of subscriptions.

+The complete code can be found on my [GitHub repository](https://github.com/DataNat/Classification-Problem-of-Bank-s-Telemarketing-Campaign).

 For more details, you can refer to the complete article and resources: